PrairieLearn/PrairieLearn/docs/elements.md

 ### `pl-file-preview` element

 Provides an in-browser list of all files submitted by a student through submission elements like `pl-file-editor`, `pl-file-upload`, and `pl-rich-text-editor`, or through [workspaces](workspaces/index.md).
-For text-only files (including source code), images, PDF files and Jupyter Notebooks, a preview of the file content is also displayed.
+A preview of each file's content is also displayed for text-only files (including source code), images, PDF files and Jupyter Notebooks.
 It is commonly used in the submission panel in conjunction with the `pl-external-grader-results` element, though it can also be used when manual or internal grading is used to grade files.

 #### Sample element